SwissDataScienceCenter/renku/docs/user/templates.rst

 Use custom repositories
 ^^^^^^^^^^^^^^^^^^^^^^^

-If you installed the renku command line interface locally, you can provide your template repository to the ``renku init`` command.
-We recommend you **always** specify a tag (or a commit) when creating a new project from a custom repository.
-You can find further details in `renku init docs <https://renku-python.readthedocs.io/en/latest/commands.html#use-a-different-template>`_.
+If you installed the renku command-line interface locally, you can specify a template repository as an argument to the ``renku init`` command.
+If you do this, we recommend that you **also** specify a tag (or a commit) when creating a new project from a custom repository to ensure that the action is reproducible.
+You can find further details in
+`renku init docs <https://renku-python.readthedocs.io/en/latest/commands.html#use-a-different-template>`_.

 If you are using a RenkuLab instance, you can change the `Template source`